kangax/przilla/src/memory-bank/activeContext.md

 ## Learnings & Insights

+- **Never summarize or omit code or documentation.
+All files must always be complete and explicit.
+Any omission, summarization, or use of ellipsis/comments to indicate missing content is a critical error and must be avoided.**
 - When using prop-drilling for server state (e.g., scores), query invalidation alone is not enough to guarantee UI updates.
 The parent component must be explicitly notified to refetch data after mutations.
 - Adding an `onScoreLogged` callback, passed from the parent and triggered after log/edit, ensures the parent can refetch and update the UI immediately.
 This pattern matches the desktop flow and is robust to future changes.
 - Robust state management is essential for mobile sheet UIs: editing and deleting must be mutually exclusive, and state must reset on close to avoid stale UI.